THE BEST AERO BIKE WHEELS

 Most of the leading wheelset companies followed with carbon clincher wheels that emulated the Firecrest 404 shape and depth.
 Many also introduced triathlon wheels in the 70mm+ range to compete with the Zipp 808 Firecrest for the speed-demon, TT and triathlon riders.
 Another group of shallower, 30-45mm deep carbon clinchers also came out for “all-around” riding and climbing led by the Zipp Firecrest 303 and later the 202.

-In the last several years, more and more 55-65mm deep, carbon-clincher wheelsets with “blunt” noses and either toroid or U-shaped rims with 17mm, 19mm, and even 21mm internal widths and 26mm to 30mm external widths have been introduced for both rim brake or road disc bikes.
+In the last several years, more and more 55-65mm deep, carbon-clincher wheelsets with “blunt” noses and either toroid or U-shaped rims with 17mm, 19mm, and even 21mm internal widths and 26mm to 30mm external widths have been introduced.
 Tests show these aero bike wheels are nearly as fast as the very deepest triathlon wheels.

 The best of these don’t get pushed around by crosswinds, are stiff and comfortable, handle well, and are faster yet nearly as responsive and light as carbon all-arounds that are 10mm to 20mm shallower.
 They compare well or better against many of the same performance criteria that I find matter when choosing wheels (see here).